 Following the “Extremists” storyline, Silver Sorceress and Blue Jay settled in as the newest members of the JLE, a surprising but logical turn, and were around for another more serious story arc, the return of Starro the Conqueror in JLE #26 – 28.

 Here the evil alien starfish convinces fellow alien and JLI handyman Kilowog to build him a ship to help him leave Earth once and for all, only to see Starro blow the ship up over London, showering his starfish drones all over England.
 As Starro’s drones begin taking over Europe, only Captain Atom, Rocket Red and Metamorpho remain free, since the starfish drones can’t properly adhere to their faces.
 It’s compelling stuff.

 While the JUSTICE LEAGUE INTERNATIONAL/AMERICA series is more fondly remembered, fans looking for the same flavor with a lot more action could do a lot worse than tracking down the first 30 issues or so of JUSTICE LEAGUE EUROPE, one of the better superhero books of the ‘90s.
-It’s a shame this stuff isn’t collected (and due to the unfortunate circumstances surround the series’ eventual co-writer Gerard Jones, likely never will be).
+It’s a shame this stuff isn’t collected (and due to the unpleasant circumstances surrounding the series’ eventual co-writer Gerard Jones, likely never will be).

 THINGS BREAK DOWN